Guide to the New Health Information Act

 There is no information that is more in need of protection than personal health information (PHI).
 This is information about our bodies and minds.
 The health sector relies on the flow of PHI between health care providers in order to diagnose, treat, and care for Islanders.

 The Health Information Act is a new law designed to protect your personal health information and ensure that it is shared and managed appropriately.

 Common questions related to the Health Information Act are answered here.
-See the Resources menu to the right for the full text of the Act and related documents.

 What is personal health information (PHI)?